Order of report:

 3. One of you will read the poem straight through (practice and prove you can read the poem meaningfully, with the right cadence, tempo, etc.)

-4. One of you will deliver your explication (do not read your essay word for word; use it as a general guide as you divide the poem into reasonable sections and explicate line by line, verse by verse)
+4. One (or both) of you will deliver your explication (do not read your essay word for word; use it as a general guide as you divide the poem into reasonable sections and explicate line by line, verse by verse)

-5. Turn in your biographical report and written explication with Works Cited (source of bio; books read; articles researched)
+5. Turn in your biographical report and written explication with Works Cited (source of bio; books read; articles researched) Note: You have to write an explication (a 2-3 page essay, though it can be rough) to turn in.

 1. Biography and Works Cited (25 pts)